 Our survey identifies convenience and the desire to avoid hold times as the two main reasons for choosing live chat.
 Both of these reasons highlight the importance of implementing a customer service strategy that reduces the amount of effort required by the customer.

-Behind these, multitasking was chosen by 15 percent of 25- to 34-year-olds, and the option to receive an email transcript of the live chat conversation was chosen by 14 percent of 18- to 24-year-olds.
+Behind these, multitasking was chosen by 17 percent of 18- to 34-year-olds, and the option to receive an email transcript of the live chat conversation was chosen by 12 percent of 18- to 34-year-olds.

 Many businesses we spoke with single out the convenience of live chat as the primary reason their customers choose to use it.
-One retailer points out parallels between live chat and two other very popular forms of communication:
+Emily Duke, Marketing Manager for Diamond Envy’s, points out parallels between live chat and two other very popular forms of communication:

 Live Chat Lowers the Barrier to First Contact